 Two-factor authentication requires you to utilize two of these factors, usually from different categories.

-Choosing an authenticator app
+Choosing an Authenticator App

 Authenticator apps work by generating unique six-digit passcodes that refresh every 30 seconds.
 Users enter that code, in addition to a password, into an app or website to gain access.